rparrett/bevy_simple_rich_text/README.md

 ## Contributing

-Please feel free to open a PR, but keep in mind this project's goals.
-This is meant to be simple, maintainable, and easy for users to modify and plop into their own own projects.
+Please feel free to open a PR.
+The goal of this project is for it to stay simple and maintainable.

 Please keep PRs small and scoped to a single feature or fix.